opendocsg/slw-judgments-backfill/2015_SGHC_140/report.md

 110    Requiring a defendant whose defence is shadowy or improbable to furnish security for the claim as a condition of securing leave to defend serves two purposes.
 First, it requires the defendant to show some degree of commitment to the defence she has advanced before she can have her day in court.
 That ensures, to the extent that it is possible to do so, that she is not stringing the plaintiff and the court along by advancing shadowy or improbable defences merely to gain the many advantages which accrue to a debtor from delay.

 111    The second purpose of requiring a defendant to furnish security as a condition is to preserve the claimant’s position, to the extent that it is possible to do so, pending trial: _Chimbusco_ at [20].
 Security which is provided pursuant to court order is security in the true sense of the word.
 The secured party has access to that source of payment in priority to all other creditors in the event of the opposing party’s insolvency.
-That is so whether the security is provided to comply with a condition of leave to defend ( _Re Ford; ex parte the Trustee_ [1900] 2 QB 211) or as security for costs ( _Cheng Lip Kwong v Bangkok Bank Ltd_ [1992] 1 SLR(R) 941).
+That is so whether the security is provided to comply with a condition of leave to defend ( _Re Ford; ex parte the Trustee_ [1900] 2 QB 211) or as security for costs ( _Cheng Lip Kwong v Bangkok Bank Ltd_ <span class="citation">[1992] 1 SLR(R) 941</span>).

 _The factors to bear in mind in fixing the condition_